pholser/junit-quickcheck/README.md

     }
 ```

-Now, the generator will be configured to ensure that every value generated meets the desired criteria -- no need to
+Now, the generator will be configured to ensure that every value
+generated meets the desired criteria -- no need to express the
-couch the desired range of values as an assumption.
+desired range of values as an assumption.

-When using assumptions with junit-quickcheck, every value fed to a `@ForAll` theory parameter counts against the
+When using assumptions with junit-quickcheck, every value fed
+to a `@ForAll` theory parameter counts against the sample size,
-sample size, even if it doesn't pass any assumptions made against it in the theory.
-You could end up with no values
+even if it doesn't pass any assumptions made against it in the
-passing the assumption.
+theory.
+You could end up with no values passing the assumption.

-Using generator configurations, assumptions aren't very important, if needed at all -- every value fed to a `@ForAll`
+Using generator configurations, assumptions aren't very important,
+if needed at all -- every value fed to a `@ForAll` theory parameter
-theory parameter counts against the sample size, but will meet some expectations that assumptions would otherwise have
+counts against the sample size, but will meet some conditions that
-tested.
+assumptions would otherwise have tested.

-`boolean` and `enum` theory parameters can be annotated with `@ValuesOf` to force the generation to run through
+`boolean` and `enum` theory parameters can be annotated with
+`@ValuesOf` to force the generation to run through every value in
-every value in the type's domain, instead of choosing an element from the domain at random every time.
-This also
+the type's domain, instead of choosing an element from the domain
-effectively dictates the sample size for the parameter.
+at random every time.
+This also effectively dictates the sample
+size for the parameter.

 ```java
     enum Ternary { YES, NO, MAYBE }